Are you looking to register a domain name, but don’t know where to start?

 Step 4: After login, you’ll need to provide your billing details, add a payment method, and proceed with the purchase.

-How to Register a Domain Name For Free
+4. How to Register a Domain Name For Free (Using Bluehost)

 You’ve heard the rumor about free domain names.
 Is it true?

 Yes!
-There are actually two ways to get a free domain name for your website.
+There are actually ways to get a free domain name for your website.

-Several other hosting providers also have a 1-year ‘free domain’ policy:
+Some other hosting providers who also have a 1-year ‘free domain’ policy: